Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Probing dynamics of the near-backward hard exclusive meson electroproduction

-According to the power counting formula (\ref{Power_Count_F}), the reduced graph depicted in Fig.~\ref{Fig_Lead_Fact} corresponds to the leading asymptotic behavior \be Q^{p(\pi)}=Q^{-3}. \ee More generally, the leading power behavior is provided by the graphs depicted in Fig.~\ref{Fig_Gen_Fact} with soft subgraphs $S$ connected to the collinear subgraphs $A$ and $B$ by an arbitrary number of only gluon lines.
+More generally, the leading power behavior is provided by the graphs depicted in Fig.~\ref{Fig_Gen_Fact} with soft subgraphs $S$ connected to the collinear subgraphs $A$ and $B$ by an arbitrary number of only gluon lines.

 Another class of potentially leading regions corresponds to the soft rescattering mechanism graphs with only one (or two) quark lines entering the hard subgraph with the remaining quark lines connecting $A$ and $B$ through the soft subgraph $S$.
 There also could be an arbitrary number of gluons connecting $A$ and $B$ to $S$.
 The power counting formula (\ref{Power_Count_F}) provides the same power-like behavior (\ref{Power3}) An example of such reduced graphs is depicted in Fig.~\ref{Fig_EP}.